-This plan assesses economic opportunities development Lower Currituck from for Waterlily south to Point Harbor.
+This plan assesses economic development opportunities for Lower Currituck from Waterlily south to Point Harbor.
 The study aims to develop community consensus future development for Lower Currituck.
-A robust community engagement process evaluation revealed that the County should focus efforts on encouraging broadband. improved development of concentrated retail and mixed-use villages, local business development, agritourism, and the beautification of the Highway 158 corridor.
+A robust community engagement process and market evaluation revealed that the County should focus its efforts on encouraging broadband. improved development of concentrated retail and mixed-use villages, local business development, agritourism. and the beautification of the Highway 158 corridor.